 Tips for Surviving Your First Open Mic

 - Prepare your piece.
-While some performers prefer to improv on stage, as a beginner you may feel more comfortable if you pick out the piece you’re going to play in advance.
+While some performers prefer to improv on stage, as a beginner you may feel more comfortable if you pick out the song you’re going to sing or play in advance.
 Consider giving a mock performance in front of your family or close friends, if you want extra practice in front of others.

 - Invite your friends!
 Sometimes, all you need is your best supporters cheering you on from the front row to give you a confidence boost.
 If you get nervous, looking at a friendly face can help.
 On the other hand, other performers might feel even more nervous around people they know.
 Figure out what works for you.